isabella232/api-lab/manuscript/overview.md

 The TrueSight Cloud API is the key to unlocking the potential of your diverse data.
 Like any good API, it’s focused on connecting and streamlining for a fast, easy experience.
-Join Randy Knaub and David Gwartney from BMC Software Product Management for a detailed discussion on how to maximize the potential of the TrueSight Cloud.
+Join Randy Knaub and Michael Moran from BMC Software Product Management for a detailed discussion on how to maximize the potential of the TrueSight Cloud.
 In this interactive session, you’ll:

 - Gain an understanding of the REST API